 I consider Hyatt, by the way, to be the only worthwhile hotel transfer partner of any of the transfer currencies.
 And they have the best US airlines of the transferable currencies, too.

 So why the need to increase the bonus to 60,000 points after $4000 spend in the first 3 months of cardmembership?
 It has to be that in a crowded card marketplace they need to shout louder to get noticed.

 Certainly Sapphire Reserve is shinier with triple points on travel and dining and a priority pass card for airport lounge access.
 However too many readers have told me they’ve been denied applying for Sapphire Reserve (even being below ‘5/24’).
 Approval standards for that Visa Infinite card have seemed tough.

 - The best card for those new to miles and points

 - The best card if you want Sapphire Reserve, get the Sapphire Preferred and request a product change after a year — some have better luck with that than applying straight away for Reserve

 - The best annual fee card at the under $100 price point

-You can earn more points with Sapphire Reserve, with Citi Prestige, with the American Express® Gold Card and its 4 points per dollar at US restaurants and on the first $25,000 per year in US supermarket spend.
+You can earn more points with Sapphire Reserve, with Citi Prestige, with the American Express® Gold Card and its 4 points per dollar at restaurants worldwide and on the first $25,000 per year in US supermarket spend.
 Those cards have higher annual fees.

 Plus Sapphire Preferred or Ink Business Preferred℠ Credit Card can be used as a ‘Chase hub’.
 Since Chase allows you to combine their Ultimate Rewards points from different credit card accounts you only need one Chase premium (annual fee) credit card because those cards let you transfer your Chase points to other loyalty programs.
 Then you can really take most advantage of Chase cards that earn more than one point per dollar spent in various categories which have no annual fee.